-Primarily self taught, Writer/Artist Rex Maurice Oppenheimer has written many nonfiction books and articles, poetry, lyrics for songs recorded on Capitol and Arista Records, and his art has been purchased by collectors in the United States and abroad.
+Primarily self taught, award-winning writer/artist Rex Maurice Oppenheimer has written many nonfiction books and articles, poetry, lyrics for songs recorded on Capitol and Arista Records, and his art has been purchased by collectors in the United States and abroad.

-Although he had won awards as an artist at an early age, writing dominated his life for many years.
+Although he wanted to be an artist from a very early age, writing dominated his life for many years.
 The desire to paint, which had smoldered within, emerged some years ago when he was living in Santa Fe, New Mexico, where he met and studied briefly with the Artist Roger Williams.

 A dual American/French citizen, who has traveled extensively and lived on four continents, he has traversed a checkered past, which included everything from smuggling pre-Columbian art out of Mexico, being a vagabond in India and across Asia, to living in London’s Belgravia replete with Rolls and chauffer.

 His books include 'Reinventing Paradise: a modern history of Los Angeles;' 'Miracles Happen - Bet on it! – The story of Las Vegas;' 'Washington, D.C. - the conscience of America;' 'River Town Hometown - an illustrated appreciation of Cincinnati'; 'Louisville – A Legendary American City'; and 'Be Your Best, a Comprehensive Guide to Aesthetic Plastic Surgery, written by the experts', with medical editor Peter Bela Fodor, M.D., F.A.C.S., past president of The American Society for Aesthetic Plastic Surgery, and 'Beyond Measure, Collected Poems.'